 When diarrhea occurs, meals should be light, easy to digest, and in small amounts, using foods such as chicken soup, vegetable puree, corn kernels and cooked fruits, for example.

-In addition, during treatment for diarrhea, it is essential to drink water, tea, fruit juice and coconut water in the same proportion of water lost in the feces, to avoid dehydration, which can cause complications such as decreased blood pressure and fainting, for example.
+In addition, during treatment for diarrhea, it is essential to drink water, tea, fruit juice and coconut water in the same proportion of the water lost in your stools, to avoid dehydration, which can cause complications such as decreased blood pressure and fainting, for example.
 See the list of foods in how to stop diarrhea fast.

 Menu of what to eat when you have diarrhea

 Below is a menu example of what to eat when you have diarrhea:

 |Breakfast||Chamomile tea with guava leaves and sugar||Rice porridge||French bread with strained guava juice|

 Cooked rice with boiled chicken and a cooked apple for dessert